How To Get An Autistic Child To Sleep – Advices for Parents

 Creating a Relaxing Sleep Environment

-Surround them with the things they love.
+Everyone needs a relaxing sleep environment at night, but children who are very sensitive to their environment will especially need this.
+You should surround them with the things they love.
 A soft blanket, a favorite stuffed animal, and a glowing nightlight can all help an autistic child fall asleep and stay in bed all night.
-Other things that may help are a white noise machine and comfortable pajamas.

 Comfortable Bedding